Make your own wormery since composting happens so much faster.

-There are only two things that worms really do not like; too much water and and not enough air.
+There are only two things that worms really do not like; too much water and not enough air.
 You will read that you must not add onions or citrus, for example.
 It will all get turned into compost, only it takes a little longer.
 Do not fuss is my recommendation; they are very hardy.

-Make your own wormery because is so easy and inexpensive and the leachate adds so much oomph to your plants.
+Make your own wormery because it is so easy and inexpensive and the leachate adds so much oomph to your plants.

 To begin your journey you need only two inexpensive items.
-A large bucket with a lid, and another that is smaller but very sturdy to collect the worm wee.
+A large bucket with a lid, and another that is smaller but very sturdy to collect the worm-wee.

 Every few months tip the whole bucket out into your compost heap, keeping back a few hundred worms and start all over again.

-That will contain the vermicompost that is your ultimate aim, but also many tiny wrigglies and eggs that will give your compost heap a lot of oomph; it too will then become a wormery.
+That will contain the humus that is your ultimate aim, but also many tiny wrigglies and eggs that will give your compost heap a lot of oomph; it too will then become a wormery.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,